Home Compare ORI vs WRB

 Old Republic International vs W. R. Berkley: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with W. R. Berkley carrying a narrow edge on growth.
+W. R. Berkley holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Old Republic International still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Old Republic International, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with W. R. Berkley, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The page question resolves through growth, where Old Republic International Corporation holds the stronger read even though the broader score still favours W. R. Berkley Corporation.
+Growth points more clearly toward Old Republic International Corporation, even if the broader score still leans toward W. R. Berkley Corporation.

 INDUSTRY COMPARISON